Are You Overwhelmed? Here’s an Easy How to Use Cricut Explore Air 2 Guide

 Let me know if you liked my article.
 Also please send me a message if I missed something that you want to add.
 I read all the comments.
 Catch you next time.

 What can the Cricut explore AIR 2 do?

 The Cricut Explore Air 2 has a strong cutting power so a whole new world will open up to you.
 With 350g of cutting power, you can work with card stock and tougher materials as well.
 Paper and vinyl are the base and after you have mastered them you can branch out.
 With this machine, you will be able to create stencils, stickers, decals and other cool stuff.

 How do I connect my Cricut explore AIR 2?

 You have two choices.
 You can go for the wireless route or through a cord.
 Make sure that the device you are using has Bluetooth enabled if you want wireless connection.
 After everything is working log into Cricut Design Space.
 Follow the tutorials there.
 If you want to connect with a USB cord the same procedure applies you only have to select it.

 How do I use my Cricut explore AIR 2 with my iPhone?

 It’s quite easy all you have to do is download the Cricut App from the App Store.
 Next login with your username.
-Select new machine setup.
+Select the new machine setup.
 Make sure that your Cricut is up and running.
 The final step is to pair the machine with your phone.
 The security pin is 0000.

 What accessories do I need for the Cricut explore AIR 2?

-Well it depends on what kind of material you will be working on.
-The must haves are these: Weeding tool and the Scraper tool.
+Well, it depends on what kind of material you will be working on.
+The must-haves are these: Weeding tool and the Scraper tool.
 No matter what kind of material you will be using these two are necessary.
 I consider the Deep Cut Blade necessary as well you never know when you will need to cut tougher materials.
 Optional accessories would be: scoring wheel, materials like vinyl and cardstock etc.